 Sodas affect your teeth in a number of ways.

 Increasing plaque – Regular soft drinks and sugary carbonated beverages introduce high levels of sugar into the mouth.
-When bacteria (plaque) come into contact with these sugars, they metabolize it into acids.
+When bacteria (plaque) come into contact with these sugars, they metabolize them into acids.
 These acids damage the enamel and the tooth.

-Eroding enamel – Most sodas contain phosphoric and citric acids that are extremely harmful for teeth.
+Eroding enamel – Most sodas contain phosphoric and citric acids that are extremely harmful to teeth.
 They soften the enamel, making teeth more susceptible to cavity and decay.
 It’s why you feel hypersensitivity/pain after drink sodas.
 But the most damage happens below the gum line.